shaheenhyderk/slideon/README.md

 # SlideOn
-Slideon is a simple component which creates beautiful slide switches with zero latency and easy integration.
+Slideon is a simple component which creates beautiful slide switches, by converting checkboxes, with zero latency and easy integration.

 ![Preview](https://i.imgur.com/oNYJsb5.png)